 What if I practice another meditation technique? ➜

 Before coming to MUM, some of our current students practiced other meditation techniques for self-improvement.

-New MUM students are instructed in the TM technique within a few days of their arrival, and all U.S. students receive scholarships covering the full TM course tuition.
-If you are interested in learning Transcendental Meditation before coming to MUM, please visit the Transcendental Meditation website.
+New MUM students are instructed in the TM technique within a few days of arrival, and all U.S. students receive scholarships covering the full TM course tuition.
+If you are interested in learning meditation before coming to MUM, please visit the Transcendental Meditation website.

-At MUM all students practice and enjoy the benefits of the Transcendental Meditation program.
-For those individuals who have applied to MUM and are pursuing their application in good faith, scholarships are available to cover the cost of learning the practice.
+At MUM all students practice and enjoy the benefits of the TM technique.
+For those who have applied to MUM and are pursuing their application in good faith, scholarships are available to cover the cost of learning the practice.